 God has come forth from the spirit realm and has appeared as “Man.”
 Man is the form God prefers for eternity.

-And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.
+And without controversy great is the mystery of godliness: God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world, received up in glory.
 (I Timothy 3:16)

 Behold the image of God, and consequently of perfected Man.